ryan-mcclue/ryan-mcclue/src/behavioural.md

   Regardless, transparency is eseential to maintain software quality and team trust.
  - Poor Teammate:
    website project
-Discuss privately with coworker to understand any challenges they have, e.g. workload or clarity and offer help in a workflow or technical manner.
+   At standups, the members code did not pass integration tests and did not add any value to the system Discuss privately with coworker to understand any challenges they have, e.g. workload or clarity and offer help in a workflow or technical manner.
 If persists I would bring it up with team lead, focusing on project needs rather than criticising.
 Goal is to maintain project trajectory, whilst supporting team dynamics.